 If you are currently taking psychotropic medication, that is between you and your prescribing doctor.
 Research shows that a combination of medication and psychotherapy is better than medication alone.
 You might find after a while, depending on your diagnosis and the type of medication you are taking, that you’ll be able to cut down the dose and eventually go off it.
 If you are not on medication, but think you might need it, I suggest waiting until we’ve met so we can assess it together.
 My general attitude is that sometimes the right medication at the right time and the right dose can be beneficial, providing support to do the inner work, but that for most people, it’s not actually needed.
-I recommend and sometimes give essential oils and flower essence remedies to people when I feel they will be helpful.

 How often do we meet?

 In the beginning, it is important to come at least once a week.
 This helps us build our relationship and maintain a safe container for the work we are doing together.